Burden in Henselian Valued Fields: Introduction

-In this paper, we are focusing on a relative method, or reduction principle: is a given structure as complex as this given substructure?
 Since Ax, Kochen and Ershov's work, Henselian valued fields appear to be perfect playgrounds for this kind of consideration, and many model theoretic questions on valued fields have been reduced to the residue field and value group.
 The theorem of Delon \cite{Del81} is one of the first instances: a Henselian valued field of equicharacteristic 0 is NIP if and only if both of its residue field and its value group are NIP\footnote{It was later show by Gurevich and Schmitt that any pure ordered abelian group is NIP.}.
 A more quantitative transfer in NIP Henselian valued fields was then showed by Shelah in \cite{She14}: a Henselian valued field of equicharacteristic 0 is strongly dependant if and only if both its residue field and its value group are strongly dependant.
-Both results were generalized to $\text{NTP}_2$ theories by Chernikov in \cite{Che14}: a Henselian valued field of equicharacteristic 0 is $\text{NTP}_2$ (resp. strong, of finite burden) if and only if both of its residue field and its value group are $\text{NTP}_2$ (resp. strong, of finite burden).
-This approach is based on the faith that the study of the residue field and the value group might be enough to classify some nice valued fields.
-This has some limits, as one can already see in the theorem of Pas: we know that a Henselian valued field of equicharacteristic zero equipped with an angular component (also called $\ac$-map), eliminates quantifiers relative to the value group and the residue field.
-The $\ac$-map is needed here, as the theorem fails otherwise.
-This has the disadvantage of adding new definable sets to the structure.
+Both results were generalised to $\text{NTP}_2$ theories by Chernikov in \cite{Che14}: a Henselian valued field of equicharacteristic 0 is $\text{NTP}_2$ (resp. strong, of finite burden) if and only if both of its residue field and its value group are $\text{NTP}_2$ (resp. strong, of finite burden).
+This approach is based on the faith that the study of the residue field and the value group might be enough to classify some rather nice valued fields.
+In the case of equicharacteristic $0$ Henselian valued fields, this faith is justified by the theorem of Pas: a Henselian valued field of equicharacteristic zero equipped with an angular component (also called $\ac$-map), eliminates quantifiers relative to the value group and the residue field.
+It is indeed an important tool for producing transfer principles.
+However, the theorem of Pas has some limits: considering an $\ac$-map has the disadvantage of adding new definable sets to the structure of valued fields.
 From the point of view of complexity, it has an impact: any ultraproduct of p-adic fields over a non-principal utrafilter on prime numbers is inp-minimal, i.e. of burden 1 (see \cite{CS19}), but it is of burden 2 when endowed with an ac-map.
 Another approach initiated by Basarab and Kuhlmann, is to consider another interpretable sort capturing both information from the value group and the residue field.
-This lead to the definition of the \textit{leading term structure} (see subsection \ref{RVSort}), also called the RV-sort.
-Unlike the ac-map, it is always interpretable, and adding it to the language does not add definable sets.
-It offers an additional point of view: let us cite Hrushovski and Kazdan's work in motivic integration, where RV-sort structures are used, as opposed to Denef, Loeser and Cluckers' work, where ac-maps are used.
+This lead to the definition of the \textit{leading term structure} (see Paragraph \ref{SusubsectionRVSort}), also called the $\RV$-sort.
+Unlike the ac-map, it is always interpretable in the standard languages of valued fields, and adding it to the language does not add definable sets.
+The study of valued fields together with its $\RV$-sort offers an additional point of view: let us cite Hrushovski and Kazdan's work in motivic integration, where RV-sort structures are used, as opposed to Denef, Loeser and Cluckers' work, where ac-maps are used.
 More relevant to this paper, Chernikov and Simon prove in \cite{CS19} that, under some hypothesis, an equicharacteristic zero Henselian valued field is inp-minimal if only if both its residue field and its value group are inp-minimal, going via an intermediate step: they first reduce the question to the RV-sort.